In This Article

 Things Paralegals Can't Do

+"A paralegal can help you gather information, prepare the right documentation, and get you prepared for the highly complex divorce process," says Leamon.
+"Many paralegals are excellent, and are almost as knowledgeable as many lawyers.
+However, if you are going to want someone to represent you in a negotiation or in court, you will need an attorney for that."
+In short, if you are experiencing a fairly simple, uncontested divorce, you can save money by using a paralegal instead of a divorce attorney.
 If your divorce is highly conflicted, with issues such as a custody battle or large assets to split, a paralegal is not something you want to consider.
-Their knowledge of court procedure and state divorce laws are limited, which makes them less valuable in a high conflict situation.
+Their knowledge of court procedure and state divorce laws are limited, which makes them less valuable in a high-conflict situation.

-How To Find a Paralegal
+How to Find a Paralegal

 As with a divorce attorney, you should not contract with a paralegal without first researching their background.
 "Every state has different requirements on paralegals," explains Leamon.
 "If your state has a governing body or board certification for paralegals, that's a good place to start.
 One of the most important questions in dealing with a paralegal is experience—if you are facing a divorce situation, you want a paralegal with a lot of divorce experience, not one who has only done estate planning work, for example."
 Don't hesitate to ask prospective paralegals for their references from previous clients as well as questions about their legal experience and education.
 Online reviews, if available, can also be a great predictor of what to expect.

 Check with your Better Business Bureau for any complaints.

 Benefits of Using a Paralegal for Your Divorce